Skip to main content Skip to main navigation Skip to footer content

 Madison Johansson

-Madison Johannson is a first year M.A. student in the English Literature program at Fresno State.
+Madison Johansson is a first year M.A. student in the English Literature program at Fresno State.
 She received her B.A. in English Literature in 2019.
 Madison has worked as a tutor, substitute teacher, and paraprofessional.
 An avid reader, she also enjoys film, food, art, and long walks.

 Badge Icon for Graduate Writing group facilitator badge icon